Probabilistic Uncertainty Quantification of Prediction Models with Application to Visual Localization

 \section{Conclusion}

 We present a general and formal probabilistic approach for modeling prediction (\eg, neural network) uncertainties, which we validate in the context of visual localization problem.
 Our approach involves creating a sensor error model that maps the output of the internal prediction model (number of keypoint matches) to probabilistic uncertainty for each database.
-During inference, we use the sensor error model to map the number of keypoint matches to confidence probability and 2D covariance.
+We delve into two distinct techniques for expressing this uncertainty: the first involves a single Gaussian distribution, while the second employs Gaussian Mixture Models.
+During inference, we use the sensor error model to map the number of keypoint matches to confidence probability.
 We evaluate our approach using a large-scale real-world self-driving dataset with varying weather, lighting, and sensor corruption conditions, demonstrating accurate uncertainty predictions across all conditions.
-Notably, our approach of creating a different error covariance tailored to each measurement eliminates the need for sensor gating, which is overly sensitive due to their non-Gaussian nature.
+Particularly noteworthy is the superior performance of Gaussian Mixture Models in representing uncertainty, particularly in challenging and adverse environments.
 Our approach results in more robust and better-performing perception pipelines.